guppyfish123/SOC_Lab/Installation/MISP.md

 <br>

 ## <img align="center" src="https://files.softicons.com/download/social-media-icons/free-social-media-icons-by-uiconstock/png/512x512/AWS-Icon.png" height="33px" width="33px">&nbsp;  AWS
 To kick off, the first step is to launch a virtual machine (VM) to host our MISP services.
-In this lab, I'll be using an AWS EC2 instance runnning a ubuntu OS.
+In this lab, I'll be using an AWS EC2 instance running a ubuntu OS.
 However, feel free to choose any cloud or on-premises services that suits your preferences.
 If you're unfamiliar with setting up a VM on AWS, you can follow a step-by-step walkthrough provided [here](./aws).

 <br>
 <br>